astronomer/docs/astro/view-clusters.md

 The **Workspace Authorization** tab lets you define what Workspaces can create Deployments on the cluster.

-The **Tags** tab displays the following information about the custom tags created by Astronomer support:
+The **Tags** tab displays custom tags for the cluster created by Astronomer support.

 | Value              | Description                                                                                                                 |
 | ------------------ | --------------------------------------------------------------------------------------------------------------------------- |